 2. Landlords no longer receive rent directly

-At one time, DSS tenants were sought after by Landlords because the council would pay the rent directly to the Landlord.
-Unfortunately, that changed a few years ago, consequently tenants now directly receive rent.
-The change occurred to encourage the tenants to become more responsible with money.
+At one point in time, DSS tenants were somewhat sought after by private Landlords because the council would pay the rent directly to the Landlord, meaning the rent was reliable.
+Unfortunately, that changed a few years ago – tenants now directly receive rent.
+Apparently the change was put in place to encourage claimants to become more responsible with money.

-Essentially, a lot of DSS tenants caused a lot of problems for Landlords, but Landlords tolerated it because rent was guaranteed.
-But since tenants have been responsible for their own allowance, a lot of cases have (predictably) cropped up where tenants are failing to pass on the rent, and presumably spending the money on other things.
-The only real security landlords once had is no longer there.
+Historically, many DSS tenants caused anti-social problems for Landlords, but we tolerated it because rent was sent directly to us, so at the end of the day, despite poor behaviour, we knew we would still receive rent.
+But since tenants have been responsible for their own allowance, there’s been a predictable rise in tenants failing to pass on the rent, and presumably spending the money on other things.

 DSS tenants will typically need to cover a shortfall each month.
 For example, if the tenant’s rent is £500pcm, they may receive an allowance of £400 per month.
-In that case, your tenant will have to cover a shortfall.
-Bearing in mind, a lot of DSS tenants aren’t working, so it’s important to investigate how the tenant will cover the shortfall.
+In that case, the tenant will need to cover a shortfall of £100.
+Bearing in mind, a lot of DSS tenants aren’t working, so it’s important to recognise that the benefits alone may not be enough.

 If your tenant fails to pay rent, your rental insurance company will cover the costs.
 However, many insurance companies won’t insure your rent if you have a DSS tenant.
 And if they’re willing to, they may ask for a higher premium than a private tenant.

 I’ve already raged about how useless the council are when problems occur with DSS Tenants so I won’t drag on about it too much.
-Basically, on various occasions throughout my involvement with DSS tenants I’ve needed to contact the council in order to resolve some outstanding issues.
-It goes without saying that they have been less than helpful and added to my misery.
+Basically, on various occasions throughout my involvement with DSS tenants, I’ve needed to contact the council in order to resolve outstanding issues.
+It goes without saying that they have been less than helpful and outrageously rude.
 You can read a more in-depth discussion on how the council are rubbish when it comes to providing Landlords with support.

 A letting agents job is to find suitable tenants for their landlords’ as quickly as possible.
 If they don’t find tenants, they don’t get paid, it’s that simple.
-So it must say something about DSS tenants if more and more letting agents refuse to deal with DSS tenants.
+So it must say something about DSS tenants if more and more letting agents refuse to deal with them.

 When a letting agent prolongs filling in vacant properties by denying a certain type of tenant, alarm bells should ring.
 I’m sure letting agents have dealt with DSS tenants at one point, and on the back of their experiences, they’re now refusing…